HanOostdijk/matlab_publish_latex/README.md

  * specify hyperref options that determine the pdf attributes
  * specify how the header of the document is presented (titel, author, contents, list of figures and listings)
  * include captions and references
+ * specify properties to include in the pdf file (options starting with `pdf`)
+ * insert whatever latex statements in preamble or body to include additional latex functionality

 For converting the tex-file to a pdf-file I use TeXworks (a component of MiKTeX).

+### New
+Functionality for inserting latex statements in preamble or body (May 2016)

 ### Examples
 See publish_mpl_examples in the example folder for examples of use.